Giuseppe Pellegrini Masini

-Previously I was a postdoctoral fellow, and now I am an affiliate researcher at the Sant'Anna School of Advanced Studies (Pisa, Italy), where I worked on a research project in collaboration with RSE, (Ricerca sul Sistema Energetico, Milano), on energy justice and the social aspects related with the evolution of the Italian energy system.
+Previously I was a postdoctoral fellow, and now I am an Affiliate Researcher at the Sant’Anna School of Advanced Studies (Pisa, Italy), where I worked on a research project in collaboration with RSE, (Ricerca sul Sistema Energetico, Milano), on energy justice and the social aspects related with the evolution of the Italian energy system.

 In 2017, I was awarded my PhD at Heriot-Watt University, (School of Energy, Geoscience, Infrastructure and Society), where I researched social acceptability of onshore wind farms and the co-operative model of community ownership.

-In the past, I also worked as ‘Research Associate’ at the University of Glasgow and Heriot-Watt University on a natiowide British project, (TARBASE), aiming at individuating engineering and policy solutions to reduce carbon emissions from the UK building stock.
+In the past, I also worked as ‘Research Associate’ at the University of Glasgow and Heriot-Watt University on a nationwide British project, (TARBASE), aiming at individuating engineering and policy solutions to reduce carbon emissions from the UK building stock.
 Previously, I researched social engagement in wind energy at the Institute of Energy and Sustainable Development of De Montfort University.

 My main research interests lie broadly in energy and social research, energy policy, sustainable behaviours and environmental policies.